 Though Nichols was widely held in high regard by teammates, opponents, and fans in other cities, and he didn’t share most other players’ fondness for alcohol,11 he had experienced periodic contract disputes with Boston’s owners and actually held out a few times.
 This strong will was apparently the cause of trouble for him early in the 1905 season.
 He got along well with only one of the Cardinals’ co-owners, Frank Robison, but as Robison’s health declined in 1905 his brother Stanley exercised more control as the other co-owner.12

-After accumulating a record of 5-9, Stanley Robison relieved Kid Nichols of his managerial duties on May 3, though he was retained as a pitcher.
+After accumulating a record of 5-9, on May 3rd Stanley Robison relieved Kid Nichols of his managerial duties, though he was retained as a pitcher.
 About two months later, after compiling a record of 1-5 with an ERA of 5.40, Nichols was unconditionally released.
 In short order he was signed by a former Boston teammate, Hugh Duffy, who had become manager of the Phillies.
 The change of teams worked wonders for the second half of the season, and he rewarded Duffy’s faith in him with an ERA of 2.27 to go with a record of 10-6.
 Nichols returned to the Phillies in 1906 but was suffering from pleurisy, a debilitating inflammation of the rib cage, and after four poor performances he retired.13

 Kid Nichols won 361 games, lost only 208, and saved 17.
 He finished 95% of his career starts and was the youngest pitcher to reach 300 career victories.